 Don't panic – the only thing we're burning here is calories, and I'm sure most of us would like a little help in that area.
 Matcha can help to speed up metabolism and help the body burn fat approximately four times faster than average green teas.
 The even better news – there are no side effects to this added bonus

 Just missed out on the top spot...

 Detox, Detox, Detox

 It's so important, we had to call it out three times.
 Matcha contains higher than normal levels of chlorophyll – this adds to the lovely green colour.
 It can also act as a detoxifying agent, which removes heavy metals and chemical toxins from the body.
 Detox is a bit of a popular buzz word at the moment, but why not try this option, it's certainly more appealing than 3 weeks of eating only green juices

 And in at number one -

 The Fighting Irish

 The best defence is a good offence.
-And a good offence in our well being is to build up our immune system as best we can, to prepare for whatever life throws at us.
-Mathca has antibiotic properties which promote overall health, this is down to all the lovely catechins in the tea.
+And a good offence in our wellbeing is to build up our immune system as best we can, to prepare for whatever life throws at us.
+Matcha has antibiotic properties which promote overall health, this is down to all the lovely catechins in the tea.